-Trained Montessori teachers have completed a highly-specialized course of training and are viewed as facilitators and guides, than as "traditional" teachers who provide direct instruction.
-Procedures and practices for fully implementing a Montessori Secondary program are specifically taught to adult learners in Montessori teacher education programs for that program level and are further developed by the teachers during and after the completion of training, so that each Secondary program individualizes based upon the program location, the school culture, and the needs of the adolescents.
+Montessori Secondary teachers are viewed as facilitators and student-centered guides, compared with "traditional" teachers who provide direct instruction.
+As such they are required to complete a highly specialized course of training and earn an AMS Secondary credential.
+Procedures and practices for fully implementing a Montessori Secondary program are specifically taught to adult learners in teacher education programs.
+These practices are developed during and after the completion of training, so that each Secondary program is individual and unique based upon the program location, the school culture, and the needs of the adolescents.